 Thriving at Barker

-It is also the reason why we must continue to work hard to ensure that we can delight in a positive community where everyone has a place to be and is celebrated for who they are.
+As a School we work hard to ensure that we can delight in a positive community where everyone has a place to be and is celebrated for who they are.
+Students are immersed in holistic learning experiences where wellbeing is carefully considered and integrated into academic learning, outdoor education, service learning, Connect groups, the House system, co-curricular programs, sport, student academic care and support and through Christian faith development.

 “Thriving at Barker” stands on four pillars: Inquiry, Rhetoric, Gratitude and Service.
 The first two pillars refer to our cognitive or intellectual growth.
 The second two refer to wellbeing and resilience.
 A human being fully alive will hold their intellectual and spiritual self in a harmonious whole and this harmony will make them strong all their days.